 Bid Adjustments is a powerful feature that combines Human + AI interaction to strategically experiment with Perpetua's Ad Engine.
 The goal of this feature is to allow you to use human logic to aid in the engine's bidding algorithm.
 Our engine's bidding algorithms have certain constraints to prevent the engine from taking on "risk", meaning bidding higher or lower than we can statistically determine "safe".
 The goal of this feature is to allow our users to accept the risk on behalf of the engine and aggressively bid above or below the thresholds that constrain the engine.
 The engine will take the data from these experiments and train the algorithms for your specific account - using both the good and bad results.
 All the experiments can be adjusted on the dedicated Experiments tab, where you can change the bid, adjust the duration, or stop the experiment.

-You can choose a fixed bid or an AI-powered bid (a keyword multiplier) where it will be optimized for a set duration that you choose.
+You can choose a fixed bid or a bid multiplier where it will be optimized for a set duration that you choose.
 During that time, you can analyze the impact of the change and its results within the original goal and in the Experiments tab.
 With the ad engine's continuous learning, it will take all the data collected during the experiment to further improve its machine learning and better optimize goals.

 Why use it:

 Drive spend on keywords with no impressions but are deemed strategic